andrewyying/theme_park_assistant_frontend/README.md

 # Theme Visitor Assistant App

 An app that aims to enhance theme park visitor experience.
-An [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+This is the frontend of the project, built with [Expo](https://expo.dev).

 ## Get started